Dean Steinkuhler: Collegiate All-Century Teams

 In 1999 Steinkuhler was selected as a third-team offensive guard by Sports Illustrated in their "NCAA Football All-Century Team".
 The starters were Jim Parker of Ohio State and John Hannah of Alabama, the second-team consisted of Bob Suffridge of Tennessee and Bill Fischer of Notre Dame and the other third-team player was Aaron Taylor of Nebraska.
 Steinkuhler was one of six Nebraska Cornhuskers on this All-Century Team 85 man roster; the others being Glover, Johnny Rodgers, Rimington, Tommie Frazier and Taylor.

 In 1999 Steinkuhler was selected as an offensive guard to the Walter Camp Football Foundation College Football All Century Team.
 The other offensive guards selected were John Hannah of Alabama, Aaron Taylor of Nebraska, Brad Budde of USC, Will Shields of Nebraska and Jim Parker of Ohio State.
 Steinkuhler was one of six Nebraska Cornhuskers selected to this team; the others being Rodgers, Rimington, Shields, Frazier and Taylor.

 Steinkuhler is one of 54 players and one of five Cornhuskers named to both the Sports Illustrated and Walter Camp All-Century teams.

 Professional career

-Steinkuhler was the second overall pick in the 1984 NFL Draft, taken by the Houston Oilers.
+Steinkuhler was the second overall pick in the first round of the 1984 NFL draft, taken by the Houston Oilers.
 He was an Oilers co-rookie of the year.
 He played both offensive guard and offensive tackle with the Oilers after playing solely offensive guard in college.
 He played eight seasons with the Oilers (some of those alongside fellow former Husker teammate Mike Rozier) before retiring in 1991.